ancklo/ChaosMagPy/INSTALL.rst

    >>> pip install chaosmagpy

-   or, if you downloaded the `package files <https://pypi.org/project/chaosmagpy/#files>`_ in the current working directory, with:
+   or, if you have downloaded the `package files <https://pypi.org/project/chaosmagpy/#files>`_ to the current working directory, with:

    >>> pip install chaosmagpy-x.x-py3-none-any.whl